aphp/edsnlp/docs/pipelines/ner/disorders/COPD.md

 ## Authors and citation

-The `eds.COPD` component was developed by AP-HP's Data Science team with a team of medical experts.
+The `eds.copd` component was developed by AP-HP's Data Science team with a team of medical experts.
 A paper describing in details the development of those components is being drafted and will soon be available.